Rude Boy (film): Clash reaction

-Although initially interested in the film, after having seen the rough cut the members of The Clash became so disenchanted with it that, for its official cinema release, they had Better Badges make badges stating 'I don't want Rude Boy Clash Film'.
+Although initially interested in the film, after having seen the rough cut, the members of The Clash became so disenchanted with it that, for its official cinema release, they had Better Badges make badges stating 'I don't want Rude Boy Clash Film'.
 Joe Strummer told Melody Maker in 1980: "It wasn't any good.
 We didn't like what they were doing with the black people, because they were showing them dipping into pockets and then they were shown being done for something and that was their only role in the film ...
 Who wants to propagate that?
 That's what the right wing use, 'all blacks are muggers' which is a load of rubbish.
 After that rough showing I've never seen it since and nor have any of the Clash."
 Strummer added that the band had no further contact with directors Dave Mingay and Jack Hazan after the film was shot, and never received any payments from them.
+Strummer's view changed with time, saying; "[t]hat film looks pretty good today, although at the time we fell out pretty badly with the filmmaker.
+After we saw it I don't think we really understood what he was going on about - maybe we got fed up with him, maybe we were all fed up with each other, having to travel around together.
+It all became messy in the end.
+But I think the film stands up well."
+The Clash (2008).
+Original Clash Book at 174,175.
+Dorisimo Limited.
+ISBN 978-0-446-53973-9.